 The best way to see and learn about New Orleans in a short amount of time is with a walking tour.
 Support woman-owned tour companies like Two Chicks Walking Tour for a tour of the Garden District or French Quarter, Drink & Learn for a cocktail tour and Tours By Judy for a Civil Rights Movement tour.

-After you’ve worked up an appetite, head to Cavan for lunch.
-The relaxed and spacious restaurant has both indoor and outdoor seating, perfect for a leisurely lunch of gumbo, octopus and mussels paired with signature cocktails.
+After you’ve worked up an appetite, head to The Rum House for lunch.
+Enjoy a selection of tacos and Caribbean food alongside signature cocktails.
 Take your time before heading to Sazerac House, a state-of-the-art museum dedicated to the Sazerac cocktail with free admission and tastings.

 If you’re feeling fancy, consider booking a tasting at Ole’ Orleans Wine and Spirits, the only Black woman-owned winery in the city.
 The owner, Kim Lewis, curates wine from the region, including right here in Louisiana.
 Enjoy a 45-minute wine tasting in her outdoor space on Oretha Castle Haley Boulevard.
 Afterwards, head to dinner at a place where every member of your group can find something to eat: a food hall!
 Auction House and Pythian Markets are conveniently located downtown with options for Indian cuisine, seafood, Mexican cuisine and more.
 Drip Affogato Bar is a great spot for coffee-meets-ice cream nearby.